openshift/enhancements/enhancements/storage/csi-driver-install.md

 We propose that - we provide each driver mentioned above as a separate operator which could be subscribed and installed via OLM UI.
 Each driver's operator is responsible for its installation and release.
 The operator is responsible for creating storageclass that the driver provides.

-The configuration of CSI driver can be done via OLM UI if required and CSI driver can access cloudprovider credentials from Openshift provided sources.
+The configuration of CSI driver can be done via OLM UI if required and CSI driver can access cloudprovider credentials from Openshift provided sources.The CR that is responsible for driver configuration can be installed by default by the operator itself.

 Installation via OLM however means that, when we want to enable these CSI drivers as default drivers, they must be installed by default in Openshift installs.
 We further propose that - Cluster Storage Operator(https://github.com/openshift/cluster-storage-operator) could create subscriptions for these driver operators when drivers have to be installed by default.